Why You Should Adopt a Pet Rather than Buy One

 You could go to Craigslist or OfferUp.
 But whatever you do, stay as far away from breeding mills as possible!
 But your best option is to adopt your next pet from an animal shelter or rescue group. (see Shelter & Rescue list at the end of this article)

-Because of the care that pets receive there, you save money both in short-term and long-term.
+Because of the care that pets receive there, you save money both in the short-term and long-term.

 And you will get your money’s worth and more!